 It’s so, so important to make sure to have all your ducks in a row so that things go as smoothly as they can at launch.
 Unfortunately, SOMETHING will go wrong, so the better prepared you are out of the gate, the easier it will be to deal with the little mishaps along the way.

 Want to learn more about starting a business?
-Read more stories from those who have done it.
+Read other Q&As with those who’ve done it.